XushanLu/VSCode_tutorial/README.md

 In this tutorial, I have also provided a simple [Makefile](Makefile) that you can use to compile the two toy examples.
 To compile the file `/src/Fortran/toy.f90`, simply type `make a.out` in your terminal.
 To compile the MPI toy example, type `make b.out`.
 You would need to have the Intel compilers installed (details given [above](#prerequisite-for-this-tutorial)).

+> Tricks: when running make in terminal, and when you see an error, you can quickly jump to the line caused the compilation error by holding `Ctrl` and then click that filename (with a line number) emitted by the terminal.
+This is much faster than opening the file and jumping to the offending line manually.

 ### Debugging sequential or shared-memory (non-MPI) parallel Fortran codes

 Debugging sequential or shared-memory parallel Fortran codes is easy.
 After compilation and having set up the `launch.json` file ([see here](#debugger-in-vscode)), all you need to do is follow the standard procedure as detailed in the official documentation given [here](https://code.visualstudio.com/docs/editor/debugging).